ehedman/sdlSpeedometer/README.md

 # sdlSpeedometer
-README Aug-2024
+README Feb-2026

 The sdlSpeedometer application is a marine instruemnt solution that features electronic instrument displays, typically used on private sailing yachts.
 The look and feel of the visualized instruments tries to mimic the look of real physical instruments and will by design have less of a digital look.

 This application is based on the Rasperry Pi and the [Simple DirectMedia Layer - SDL](https://www.libsdl.org/)

-For the Raspberry Pi 4B with OS bookworm the wayland video can is used, though some features will not be available by not using X.
+For the Raspberry Pi 4B/5 with OS bookworm/trixie the wayland video can is used, though some features will not be available by not using X.

 For the best user experience with all features enabled, a clean x11 configuration is recommended since many graphical subtasks also have this dependency.